About

 Safe Streets for All (SS4A): A Community-Driven Plan for a Safer Southern Nevada

-The Safe Streets for All (SS4A) Action Plan is a community-driven initiative led by the Regional Transportation Commission of Southern Nevada (RTC) and local government partners that aims to reduce traffic-related deaths and serious injuries across our region.
-With input from the community, data analysis, and a focus on safer street design, we're working to build roadways that protect everyone- whether you walk, bike, ride transit, or drive.
+The Safe Streets for All (SS4A) Action Plan is a community-driven initiative, led by the Regional Transportation Commission of Southern Nevada (RTC) in collaboration with local government partners, that aims to reduce traffic-related deaths and serious injuries across our region.
+With input from the community, data analysis, and infrastructure improvements, we're working to make our streets safer for everyone- whether you walk, bike, ride the bus, or drive.

 The Problem: What's at Stake

-Traffic deaths and serious injuries are rising in Southern Nevada, especially among people walking, biking, using transit, or riding motorcycles.
-This growing trend highlights the urgent need for data and community-focused solutions and safer street design.
+Southern Nevada has experienced a sharp increase in traffic-related deaths and serious injuries, with a concerning rise in deaths among people who walk, bicycle, or ride motorcycles.
+This growing trend underscores the urgent need for data and community-focused solutions that inform safer street design.

 Making a Change